ThinkingWavy/ps_os_2024/exercise07/README.md

   Explain how your changes prevent deadlocks.
 - How can you test your solution to ensure that it is deadlock-free?
 - What are the advantages and disadvantages of your solution?
-- Can you think of a computer science based real-world scenario where a similar problem could occur?
+- Can you think of a computer science-based real-world scenario where a similar problem could occur?

 ## Task 3

-In this exercise you will implement a [`thread pool`](https://en.wikipedia.org/wiki/Thread_pool), containing a limited number of worker threads.
+In this exercise, you will implement a [`thread pool`](https://en.wikipedia.org/wiki/Thread_pool), containing a limited number of worker threads.

 The provided code in [`task3.c`](task3/task3.c) computes a fixed amount of jobs (not important but for your interest, the job is computing the average time you win if betting on black while playing roulette.).

-The file contains a version which spawns several threads.
+The file contains a version that spawns several threads.
 Compile the code with `make task3` and run it.
 Find out how many threads it spawns.

-This file also contains a version which uses a thread pool interface, which is defined in [`thread_pool.h`](task3/thread_pool.h).
+This file also contains a version that uses a thread pool interface, which is defined in [`thread_pool.h`](task3/thread_pool.h).
 Compiling this (`make task3a`) will not work because the thread pool functions are not implemented yet.
 More information and additional requirements about the thread pool implementation can be found in [`README.md`](task3/README.md).